masneyb/shotwell-site-generator/photobook-helper/README.md

 - Once all of the individual pages are created, a single PDF can be generated with the command:

-      convert page* -gravity center -background black -extent 3788x3262 -units PixelsPerInch -density 300x300 book.pdf
+      magick page* -gravity center -background black -extent 3788x3262 -units PixelsPerInch -density 300x300 book.pdf

-- If the convert command fails, check to ensure that your /tmp directory has enough space.
+- If the magick command fails, check to ensure that your /tmp directory has enough space.
 The command will also fail if the system runs out of memory.
 Additional swap space can be temporarily added by running: